sapegin/washingcode-book/manuscript/Avoid_loops.md

 expect(console.log.mock.calls).toEqual([['hobbits', '->', ['Bilbo', 'Frodo']], ['dwarfs', '->', ['Fili', 'Kili']]])
 -->

-I don’t have a strong preference between them. `Object.entries()` has more verbose syntax, but if you use the value (`names` in the example above) more than once, the code would be cleaner than `Object.keys()`, where you’d have to write `allNames[race]` every time or cache this value into a variable at the beginning of the callback function.
+I don’t have a strong preference between them. `Object.entries()` has more verbose syntax, but if we use the value (`names` in the example above) more than once, the code would be cleaner than `Object.keys()`, where we’d have to write `allNames[race]` every time or cache this value into a variable at the beginning of the callback function.

-If I stopped here, I’d be lying to you.
-Most of the articles about iteration over objects have examples with `console.log()`, but in reality you’d often want to convert an object to another data structure, like in the example with `_.mapValues()` above.
+If I stopped here, I’d be lying.
+Most of the articles about iteration over objects have examples with `console.log()`, but in reality, we’d often want to convert an object to another data structure, like in the example with `_.mapValues()` above.
 And that’s where things start getting uglier.

 Let’s rewrite our example using `reduce()`: